Unbiasing time-dependent Variational Monte Carlo by projected quantum evolution

 The infidelity in \cref{eq:optimization_problem} can be estimated through Monte Carlo sampling as $\mathcal{I}(\Tilde{\theta}) = \mathbb{E}_{\chi}[\mathcal{I}_{\text{loc}}(\sigma, \eta)]$.
 Many choices for the sampling distribution $\chi$ and the local estimator $\mathcal{I}_{\text{loc}}$ are possible, but assuming that $\mathcal{U}$ is unitary we can sample

-from the joint Born distribution of the two states $\chi (\sigma, \eta) = |\Psi_{\Tilde{\theta}}(\sigma)|^2 |\Psi_{\theta}(\eta)|^2 \bra*{\Psi_{\Tilde{\theta}}} \ket*{\Psi_{\Tilde{\theta}}} \bra{\Psi_{\theta}} \ket{\Psi_{\theta}}$.
+from the joint Born distribution of the two states $\chi (\sigma, \eta) = |\Psi_{\Tilde{\theta}}(\sigma)|^2 |\Psi_{\theta}(\eta)|^2 / \bra*{\Psi_{\Tilde{\theta}}} \ket*{\Psi_{\Tilde{\theta}}} \bra{\Psi_{\theta}} \ket{\Psi_{\theta}}$.
 For non-unitary $\mathcal{U}$ it is necessary to sample from $\mathcal{U} \ket{\Psi_{\theta}}$ instead of $\ket{\Psi_{\theta}}$~\cite{jonsson2018neural,medvidovic2021classical}.

-We remark that estimating the infidelity using \cref{eq:estimator} is efficient if $\mathcal{U}$ is $K$-local.
+We remark that estimating the infidelity using \cref{eq:estimator} is efficient if $\mathcal{U}$ is $K$-local~\cite{yan2012klocal}, namely it acts non-trivially on at most $K$ degrees of freedom (spins, qubits, particles, \ldots), where $K$ is polynomially large in the system size.
 When this is not the case, it can be factored in several sub-terms $\mathcal{U}=\mathcal{U}_1\dots\mathcal{U}_N$ where each term is $K$-local, and \cref{eq:optimization_problem} must be solved for every sub-unitary $\mathcal{U}_i$.
 In particular, the unitary propagator of a general Hamiltonian can be decomposed with the Trotter-Suzuki decomposition~\cite{trotter,suzuki} or with other expansions that are unitary up to leading order, such as the Taylor series~\cite{donatella2022dynamics}.